mishushakov/matrix-forms/README.md

 - File uploads
 - Templates
 - CORS
+- Access with bots

-Consider suppporting me if you want to see new features
+Consider sponsoring me if you want to see new features

-## Prerequisite
+## Prerequisites

 1. Create new account
 2. In Element, go to "All settings" > "Help & About" and copy the "Access Token" from the "Advanced" section